md-riaz/alpha_sms-wordpress-plugin/README.txt

 == Changelog ==

 = 1.0.12 =
+* Added a background processor so campaign SMS messages are queued individually and sent by scheduled jobs.
+* Aggregated campaign job results into concise admin notices that highlight failed numbers and the most recent error.
 * Simplified OTP storage to rely solely on WordPress transients instead of WooCommerce sessions.

 = 1.0.11 =